waristea/SinglePageApp/README.md

 # CodeShareApp
-is an single page app that allows its user to manage code snippets.
+is a single page app that allows its user to manage code snippets.
 User can edit, share, and save their code snippets with this Web SPA.

 Tools used :